-5.0 MINIMUM REQUIREMENTS FOR ALL EROSION AND SEDIMENT CONTROL PLANS

-- 5.1 The ESC Plan shall depict (using appropriate plan symbols) locations where specific measures are needed in order to control erosion and sediment deposition within the RLDA limits.
-Specific erosion and sediment control measures include, but are not limited to, protective linings for ditches, pipe outlet protection, filter barrier, silt fence, check dams, silt traps, sediment traps, sediment basins, diversion berms and ditches, etc. The ESC Plan should be based on the existing field conditions at the time of design, the anticipated sequence of construction, and the site conditions expected as the RLDA is brought to final grade. - 5.2 Erosion Control Plan Information
+5.0 MINIMUM REQUIREMENTS FOR ALL EROSION AND SEDIMENT CONTROL PLANS and sediment deposition within the RLDA limits.
+Specific erosion and sediment control measures include, but are not limited to, protective linings for ditches, pipe outlet protection, filter barrier, silt fence, check dams, silt traps, sediment traps, sediment basins, diversion berms and ditches, etc. The ESC Plan should be based on the existing field conditions at the time of design, the anticipated sequence of construction, and the site conditions expected as the RLDA is brought to final grade.